awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 With Snowflake as a data source in Data Wrangler, you can quickly connect to Snowflake without writing a single line of code\.
 Additionally, you can join your data in Snowflake with data stored in Amazon S3 and data queried through Amazon Athena and Amazon Redshift to prepare data for machine learning\.

-Once connected, you can interactively query data stored in Snowflake, transform data with 300\+ pre\-configured data transformations, understand data and identify potential errors and extreme values with a set of robust pre\-configured visualization templates, quickly identify inconsistencies in your data preparation workflow, and diagnose issues before models are deployed into production\.
+Once connected, you can interactively query data stored in Snowflake, transform data with more than 300 preconfigured data transformations, understand data and identify potential errors and extreme values with a set of robust preconfigured visualization templates, quickly identify inconsistencies in your data preparation workflow, and diagnose issues before models are deployed into production\.
 Finally, you can export your data preparation workflow to Amazon S3 for use with other SageMaker features such as Amazon SageMaker Autopilot, Amazon SageMaker Feature Store and Amazon SageMaker Model Building Pipelines\.

 You can encrypt the output of your queries using an AWS Key Management Service key that you've created\.
 For more information about AWS KMS, see [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html)\.